SoftSec-KAIST/SURI/README.md

 ### 3 Application of SURI (Section 4.4)

-This experiment answers the **RQ3**: Is SURI applicable to real-world scenarios, such as runtime memory sanitization?
+This experiment answers **RQ3**: Is SURI applicable to real-world scenarios, such as runtime memory sanitization?
 In this experiment, we implement our own binary-only address sanitizer on top of SURI and compare to BASan, a binary-only address sanitizer on top of RetroWrite.

 To set up Juliet testsuite: